The-Silent-One/goose.nvim/README.md

 ## Installation

+You need to install ffplay ([ffmpeg](https://www.ffmpeg.org)) first.

-add the plugin to your init.lua file like this:
+Add the plugin to your init.lua file like this:

 ![installation](./media/install.png)